creevey/creevey/docs/config.md

   title: 'MyComponent'
   parameters: {
     creevey: {
-      kind: {
       // You could skip some browsers/stories or even specific tests
-        skip: [
+      skip: {
-          { in: 'ie11', reason: '`MyComponent` do not support IE11' },
+        "`MyComponent` doesn't support ie11": { in: 'ie11' },
-          { in: 'firefox', stories: 'Loading' },
+        'Loading stories are flaky in firefox': { in: 'firefox', stories: 'Loading' }, "For some reason `MyComponent` hovering doesn't work correctly": {
-          {
           in: ['firefox', 'chrome'],
           tests: /.*hover$/,
-            reason: 'For some reason `MyComponent` hovering do not work correctly', },
-        ],
-      }
+          reason: '',
+        },
+      },
     },
   },
 } as Meta & CreeveyMeta;